wireapp/wire-server-deploy/README.md

 #### Install non-persistent, non-highly-available databases

-*Please note that this setup is for demonstration purposes; expect it to be unstable: you may experience total service unavailability and/or total data loss after a few hours/days due to the way e.g. kubernetes and cassandra interact.
+*Please note that this setup is for demonstration purposes; no data is ever written to disk, so a restart will wipe data.
+Even without restarts expect it to be unstable: you may experience total service unavailability and/or **total data loss after a few hours/days** due to the way kubernetes and cassandra [interact](https://github.com/kubernetes/kubernetes/issues/28969).
 For more information on this see the production installation section.*

 The following will install (or upgrade) 3 single-pod databases and 3 ClusterIP services to reach them: